Lypsilonx/Game-of-Intrigue/Game of Intrigue.typ

   2. The trade goes on.

 == Paying a fine <fine>
-You have to let the other player draw a card from your hand or personal pile (excluding roles)
+You have to let the other player draw a card from your hand or personal pile.
+You can choose to protect either #standing_card_amount cards from your hand (by putting them aside) or your personal pile from being drawn from.
+If you have less than #standing_card_amount cards in your hand, you cannot protect any cards.
+If a Pact is drawn it is removed from the game.

 == Removed from the game <removed_from_game>
 Put them back in the box.
 They are not to be used this game anymore.